xrise-dev/guzzle-advanced-throttle/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-A Guzzle middleware that can throttle requests according to (multiple) defined rules.
+A Guzzle middleware that throttles requests according to (multiple) defined rules.

-It is also possible to define a caching strategy, e.g. get the response from cache when the rate limit is exceeded or always get a cached value to spare your rate limits.
+It is also possible to define a caching strategy.
+For example, the response can be read from a cache when exceeding rate limits.
+The cached value can also be preferred to spare your rate limits (`force-cache`).

-Using [wildcards](#wildcards) in host names is also supported.
+Using [wildcards](#wildcards) in hostnames is also supported.

 ## Install